brendondalaba/tldr-bible/src/content/bible/02-exodus.md

 group: 'Pentateuch'
 ---

-# Exodus
-*The God Who Delivers*

-> “The Lord will fight for you; you need only to be still.” — **Exodus 14:14**

-Exodus is the story of God rescuing His people from slavery and shaping them into a nation that belongs to Him.
-It’s not just Israel’s story — it’s a picture of how God still frees His people today.

----

 ## Overview
 Exodus means *departure*.
 It tells how God delivered Israel from Egypt, made a covenant with them at Mount Sinai, and showed them how to live in His presence.
 It’s a book about salvation, leadership, worship, and learning to trust the God who saves.